-Due to the uncertainty of economic growth rate caused by the pandemic, the skyrocketing risk worldwide and the mounting inflationary pressure, the business operation development in 2022 will remain challenging and stressful.
-Facing the complex and severe market environment, the Group will integrate its strengths, accelerate the adjustment and optimization of its business structure, and strengthen its core competencies in creative communications and brand strategies.
-Meanwhile, the Group will actively review market trends and understand clients' needs, and respond in time and strategically to various changes in the business environment.
-Specifically, in the TV advertising business, the Group will adhere to the client-oriented product and service strategy, continue optimizing media resources and moderate scale costs, and enhance the brand value of clients by providing them with one-stop solutions in brand positioning, visual creation, communication strategy, media execution and effect evaluation.
-In respect to content operation, the Group will leverage its experience and capabilities in video content creation and brand communication, to further develop the content marketing business centering on video content R&D and production, customize creative video programs for clients, and promote the in-depth combination of brand communication and creative content.
+Specifically, in the TV advertising business, the Group will adhere to the client-oriented product and service strategy, continue optimizing media resources, and enhance the brand value of clients by providing them with one-stop solutions in brand positioning, visual creation, communication strategy, media execution and effect evaluation.
+In respect to content operation, the Group will leverage its experience and capabilities in video content creation and brand communication, to further develop the content marketing business centering on video content R&D and production, customize creative video programs for clients, and promote the in-depth integration of brand communication and creative content.

-In terms of digital marketing and internet media, the Group will follow the development trend of the industry, try new forms of communication resources for the application of media convergence technology, and enhance clients' placing effect and brand influence on the internet by the professional capacity of precision communication. www.boosj.com will keep focusing on the development of vertical areas of children's talents and the healthy life of the middle-aged and elderly.
+In terms of digital marketing and internet media, the Group will, following the industry trend and tide and combining the integrated media interaction resources, enhance the online placement efficiency and brand influence with the expertise in precision communication. www.boosj.com will keep focusing on the vertical areas of parent-child talent training and healthy life of the middle-aged and elderly.
 It will continue to improve the marketing and operating capabilities by enriching content products, expanding distribution channels, and integrating online video content with offline activity resources.

-In addition, the Group will stay focused on the industry chain of parent-kid family consumption and explore the acceleration of market layout and business expansion into the consumer sector through our brand investment management business, to further optimize the Group's business structure and enhance corporate value.
+In addition, the Group will stay focused on the industry chain of parent-kid family consumption and the acceleration of market expansion into the consumer sector through our brand investment and brand operation management business.

-Despite the severe challenges ahead, we remain upbeat about the medium to long-term prosperity of the domestic market and consumer upgrading, and are optimistic about the Group's core business prospect of empowering brands through creative communications.
-The Group will push on with the implementation of strategies in this direction, further refine its business structure, and adapt to changes and seize opportunities.
-With these efforts, the Group seeks to achieve sound development through innovation and create long-term value and satisfactory returns for our shareholders.
+Despite the fluctuations in the future market, we remain upbeat about the medium to long-term prosperity of the domestic market and consumer upgrading, and are optimistic about the Group's core business prospect of empowering brands through creative communications.
+The Group will push on with the implementation of strategies in this direction, further refine its business structure, gradually accelerate the cultivation and expansion of brand operations in the fast-moving consumer sector, improve operational efficiency, and lay a sound foundation for the long-term profit growth and value creation in the future.